Alfresco/alfresco-ng2-components/docs/viewer.component.md

 ### Custom thumbnails

 By default, the pdf viewer comes with its own thumbnails list but this can be replaced by providing a custom template and binding to context property `viewer` to access PDFJS.PDFViewer instance.
-In addition, the context exposes `close$` event to toggle thumbs list container.

 ![PDF thumbnails](docassets/images/pdf-thumbnails.png)